scalameta/metals/docs/integrations/new-editor.md

 ### `-Dmetals.bloop-port`

 Port number of the Bloop server to connect to.
-Should only be used if Bloop server was setup in a custom way.
+Should only be used if Bloop server was set up in a custom way.
 Default value is `8212`.

 Possible values are any allowed port number that the Bloop server is able to run on.